ietf-wg-cellar/matroska-specification/codec_specs.md

 Codec Name: MPEG Audio 1, 2 Layer I

-Description: Frames corresponds to Audio Frames of a Layer I bitstream as defined in [@!ISO.11172-3].
+Description: Frames correspond to Audio Frames of a Layer I bitstream as defined in [@!ISO.11172-3].

 Initialization: none